 The language arts include reading, writing, listening, speaking, viewing, and visual representation; all of which are highly related to one another.
 At Immanuel, our language arts curriculum also includes handwriting, which has been abandoned in many other school settings.

 In addition to weekly art and music classes and choirs in K-8, band [Grades 4-8] and orchestra [Grades 2-8], which include individual lessons and group participation, are offered.
 Piano lessons are offered for students in K-Grade 2.

 Next Generation Science Standards are based on the Framework for K–12 Science Education developed by the National Research Council.
 Each NGSS standard includes three dimensions: disciplinary core ideas [content], scientific and engineering practices, and cross-cutting concepts.
 Immanuel's Next Generation science curriculum provides for breadth and depth of topic exploration; in addition to computer and STEM labs, robotics, programming, and integrated learning.
 Our technology enriched classrooms include desk top computers and Chromebooks.

 Daily recess breaks and physical education classes increase student physical activity levels, improve memory, attention, and concentration, and help students stay on-task in the classroom.

 Immanuel offers a theater program for K-8.
-Our previous productions include Joseph and the Amazing Technicolor Dreamcoat, Jr., The Lion King ,Jr., Willy Wonka, Jr., and coming in spring 2020, The Little Mermaid, Jr.
+Our previous productions include Joseph and the Amazing Technicolor Dreamcoat, Jr., The Lion King ,Jr., Willy Wonka, Jr., and coming in spring 2022, Singing in the Rain, Jr.